You are listening to the Sean Hannity Radio Show Podcast.

 Oh, I think they wake up every morning, and I don't know how much he does this deliberately, but I think when he tweets in the morning, he reminds all of the people who hate him that he's still president, and it just makes their breakfast miserable.

-The nightmare's not over.
+The nightmare is not over.

-And of course, she hasn't recovered either, so they have kind of a nice balanced commitment to being out of touch with reality.
+So they have kind of a nice balanced commitment to being out of touch with reality.

-Uh and we tolerate it.
+And we tolerate it.

 I mean, this was everything the civil rights movement was fighting has now come full circle.